Tony-MK/Tony-MK/README.md

-- 👋 Hey there, welcome
+- 👋 Hey, welcome to my GH profile
-- 😊 My name is Antony Kithinzi ([@Tony-MK](https://github.com/Tony-MK)).
+- 😊 My name is Antony Kithinzi [@Tony-MK](https://github.com/Tony-MK)
-- 🇰🇪 I'm a software engineer in Nairobi, Kenya
+- 🇰🇪 I'm a software engineer from Nairobi, Kenya
-- 🌱 Currently, I am learning React Native and Rust
+- 🌱 I’m currently learning Flutter, React Native and Rust
-- 📫 You can reach me anytime at me@antonykithinzi.com
+- 📫 You can email me anytime at [me@antonykithinzi.com](mailto:me@antonykithinzi.com)
-- 👀 Some of my interests include artificial intelligence and football
+- 👀 I’m interested in artificial intelligence and football 💙
 - 💞️ Looking forward to contributing and collaborating on new open-source projects
 <!---
 - 👀 I’m interested in ...